Text Size

-Updated in July 2025 by the safe2choose team
+Updated on March 2026 by the safe2choose team

 While abortion is a relatively uncomplicated procedure with very few risks, following some simple do’s and don’ts can help ensure a smooth and comfortable recovery.